dmoini/spammer/README.md

-# Spam Movie Scripts
+# Spammer

-Spam texts or scripts automatically to anyone via any messaging app.
+Automated spammer that works on any messaging platform.